-Botanical monitoring for Year 1 was conducted during the summer following the completion of planting and seeding.
+Botanical monitoring for Year 2 was conducted during the spring and summer.
 Container plant survival was determined by counting all container plants that were dead, missing, or in a condition unlikely to survive.
 If a volunteer or recruit of the same species originally planted was determined to be growing within the planting basin (or within one meter of that basin) of a dead container plant, then that plant was counted toward the survival total.
 Native and nonnative plant cover was determined using a modified point-line intercept method along established transect lines (Elzinga et al. 2001).
-A total of 25 transect lines were established randomly throughout the mitigation areas (Figure 4a through 4h).
-In addition, a total of 7 transect lines were established in undisturbed reference sites with similar vegetation communities as the mitigation areas (Figure 5).
+During Year 1, a total of 25 transect lines were established randomly throughout the mitigation areas (Figures 5a through 5h).
+In addition, a total of 7 transect lines were established in undisturbed reference sites with similar vegetation communities as the mitigation areas (Figure 6).
 The start and end of each transect line was marked with steel rebar and a plastic orange cap and Global Positioning System (GPS) coordinates were recorded using an iPad equipped with ArcGIS software to document the start and end locations of each transect.
 The number of transects and the length of transects established in each mitigation area followed the guidance provided in Section 7.1.2 of the HRP.

-Reference sites were established for Riversidean alluvial fan sage scrub (RAFSS), coastal sage scrub (CSS), oak woodland, riparian scrub, riparian woodland, and least Bell's vireo (LBVI) habitats.
+Reference sites were established during Year 1 for Riversidean alluvial fan sage scrub (RAFSS), coastal sage scrub (CSS), oak woodland, riparian scrub, riparian woodland, and least Bell's vireo (LBVI) habitats.
 Reference sites were relatively undisturbed and had vegetation composition similar to the goal vegetation communities for the mitigation areas.
 The reference site for the LBVI habitat was selected in undisturbed riparian habitat with mature riparian trees and a well-established understory.
 In addition, the reference site for LBVI habitat was selected in occupied habitat where the species has been known to be present for the past several years.
+Data for the reference sites was not collected during Year 2 and the data from Year 1 will be used for comparison.

 Data was collected along each transect at every 0.5 m (sampling location), starting at 0.5 m.
 Each plant species that intersected the transect tape at each sampling location was recorded.
 A sampling dowel was used to assist in determining which plant species intersected the transect tape at each sampling location.
-In situations where the canopy of a plant intersected the transect tape at a sampling location, that species
+In situations where the canopy of a plant intersected the transect tape at a sampling location, that species was also recorded; this included tree species with an overhead canopy.
+If only one plant species intersected the transect tape at any sampling location, that species received one tally mark.
+In situations where multiple plant species intersected the transect tape at a sampling location, those plant species received a fraction of a tally mark dependent on the number of species that intersected the transect tape at that sampling location.